webrecorder/browsertrix/docs/develop/docs.md

 ### Admonitions

 We use [Admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) in their collapsed state to offer additional context or tips that aren't relevant to all users reading the section.
-We use standard un-collapsable ones when we need to call attention to a specific point.
+We use standard un-collapsible ones when we need to call attention to a specific point.

 There are a lot of different options provided by Material for MkDocs — So many in fact that we try to pair down their usage into the following categories.

 ???+ Note
-    The default call-out, used to highlight something if there isn't a more relevant one — should generally be expanded by default but can be collapsable by the user if the note is long.
+    The default call-out, used to highlight something if there isn't a more relevant one — should generally be expanded by default but can be collapsible by the user if the note is long.

 !!!
 Tip "Tip: May have a title stating the tip or best practice"
     Used to highlight a point that is useful for everyone to understand about the documented subject — should be expanded and kept brief.